gggi01/unit4/docs/2020 July/README.md

 ![image](./hero.png)

-::: tip System Maintenance : 3giConnect ERP
+::: tip System Maintenance:
+## System Maintenance

-*To ensure stability and security of our ERP system, our ERP Cloud Service Provider will be conducting planned system maintenance on Sunday, 26 July  (12hours).
+*To ensure stability and security of our ERP system, our ERP Cloud Service Provider will be conducting planned system maintenance on Sunday, **26 July  (12hours)**.
 Apologies for the short notice.*

 | From Date/Time  | To Date/Time  | What (Affected)   | Where |
 | -----------|:-----------------:| :--------------:    |:----:  |